 If the photographs presented do not meet these requirements (see examples here), then the visa application will be considered incomplete and applicant will be asked to take new photographs in the photo booth in the visa application centre.

-Every applicant can submit his/her Schengen visa application up to 3 months before the intended travel date to the Schengen Area.
+Every applicant can submit his/her Schengen visa application up to 3 calendar before the intended travel date to the Schengen Area.

-The minimum processing time of a visa application is 2 weeks, so applicants are advised to leave enough time - between the appointment date and travel date - for the Mission to process their visa application; no guarantees can be given on the visa application’s return date as delays may occur.
+The minimum processing time of a visa application is 15 working days.
+Applicants are advised to leave enough time between the appointment date and travel date to have their visa application processed.
+No guarantees can be given on the visa application’s return date as delays may occur.

 For certain nationalities (see list here) the visa application needs consultation from the other Schengen countries and therefore the minimum processing time takes 3 weeks.

 In order to avoid any delays in the visa application process, it is paramount that the visa application is complete and its documents submitted are as per the Mission’s requirements (see Documents Required for the different visa categories).

 Applicants also need to be aware that, especially during busy season around Easter, Summer holidays (July and August) and Christmas and New Year’s period the appointments (see Schedule an Appointment) are being booked very quickly as the Mission only processes a fixed amount of visa applications on a daily basis.

 Furthermore applicants need to consider that VFS/Mission’s closures and holidays (see Public Holidays/Closures) may extend the visa application processing time.